Donate a nest

 Artificial nests

-Nests are placed on selected trees within the reserve, at safe heights, in zones with confirmed presence of rehabilitated free-flying birds.
+The nests are placed in selected trees within the reserve, at safe heights, in areas with confirmed presence of rehabilitated birds flying free.

 A well-placed nest anchors the pair to the territory.
-The female picks a cavity and returns each season.
-Dispersion drops, survival rises.
+The female chooses the cavity, returns each season.
+Dispersal drops, survival rises.

-Each nest is checked periodically: occupancy, breeding success, wear.
-Replaced when needed.
-Your donation funds the full cycle, not just installation.
+Each nest is inspected regularly: occupancy, breeding success, deterioration.
+It gets replaced when needed.
+Your donation funds the full cycle, not just the installation.

 A pair chose this nest to breed.
-This is not decoration — it is reproductive behavior, territorial fidelity, and the first signal that the rehabilitated population is beginning to stay.
+This is not decoration: it is reproductive behavior, territorial bonding, and the first sign that the rehabilitated population is starting to stay.

-Every box that goes into the forest opens up the possibility of another scene like this one.
-Without nests, this moment does not exist.
+Every box that enters the forest opens the possibility of another scene like this one.
+Without nests, this moment doesn't exist.

 The nest anchors the parrots.
-Reduces dispersion.
-Improves reintegration.
+It reduces dispersal.
+It improves reintegration.

-Releasing a bird without a place to start a family is a half-victory.
-The territorial fidelity that comes from a well-placed nest is what turns a single release into a population that stays.
+Releasing a bird with no place to build a family is only half a success.
+The territorial bond that comes from a well-placed nest is what turns a one-time release into a population that stays.

 33/ 100